 It is nobody's job to be officially responsible for know-how collection and dissemination across the business.
 We got rid of filing cabinets a long time ago!

 Documize is built to power what we call the enterprise-wide knowledge backbone.
 It exists to facilitate both the capture and distribution of essential everyday business know-how.

 It grows, learns and becomes the corporate information repository, so as people come and go, the know-how remains permanently inside the business.

 Knowledge operations are becoming even more critical in the face of information overload and data silos.

 Building the enterprise knowledge backbone.

 The mission is to give every business worker an Integrated Document Environment (IDE) to handle every phase and action around business documentation.

-We want to connect teams, projects and customers through business documentation that provide know-how and answers.
+We want to connect teams, projects and customers through business documentation that shares know-how and provides answers.

 The Documize IDE should handle all knowledge operations by unifiying authoring, analytics and automation of business documentation.